 Dr Louise Bamfield, RSA (Policy Advisor)

-Professor David Archard, University of Lancaster
+Professor David Archard, Queen's University Belfast

 Professor Randall Curren, University of Rochester